-Nova School of Business and Economics and NOVAFRICA, Nova University of Lisbon
+Nova School of Business and Economics e NOVAFRICA, Nova University of Lisbon

 Ragnar Frisch Centre for Economic Research

 How do risk preferences affect migrant remittance behaviour?
 Examination of this relationship has only begun to be explored.
 Using a tailored representative survey of 1500 immigrants in the Greater Dublin Area, Ireland, we find a positive and significant relationship between risk aversion and migrant remittances.
 Risk-averse individuals are more likely to send remittances home and are, on average, likely to remit a higher amount, after controlling for a broad range of individual and group characteristics.
 The evidence we obtain is consistent with a “purchase of self-insurance” motive to remit in that we also find support for more remittances being sent by risk-averse immigrants who face higher wage risks and to individuals with more financial resources.

 Batista, Cátia, and Umblijs, Janis.
 2016.
 “Do Migrants Send Remittances as a way of Self-Insurance?”
 Oxford Economic Papers, Volume 68, Páginas 108–130.

 Encontre a versão publicada (em inglês) aqui.